Vasily12/Fitness-Application/fitnessapp/Front-end/fitness_frontend/public/html files/README.md

-Add your HTML files in this folder
+This folder contains all the html files that are used in this project.